WeblateOrg/weblate/docs/admin/backup.rst

 Borg encryption key
 ~~~~~~~~~~~~~~~~~~~

-`BorgBackup`_ creates encrypted backups and without a passphrase you will not
+`BorgBackup`_ creates encrypted backups and you wouldn’t be able to restore them
-be able to restore the backup.
-The passphrase is generated when adding new
+without the passphrase.
+The passphrase is generated when adding a new
 backup service and you should copy it and keep it in a secure place.

-In case you are using :ref:`cloudbackup`, please backup your private SSH key as
+If you are using :ref:`cloudbackup`, please backup your private SSH key
-well — it is used to access your backups.
+too, as it’s used to access your backups.

 .. seealso::